 Are You Tired of the Middle-Class Trap?

 Are you ready to cut out the long learning curve and get started?
-Perhaps you don’t have a lot of cash to invest, but that’s all right because you don’t need thousands to invest in some get rich quick scheme.
+Perhaps you don’t have a lot of cash to invest, but that’s all right because you don’t need thousands to invest in some get the rich quick scheme.

 During 2013, there were a record number of new millionaires in the USA.
 Unfortunately, there were also a record number of people who dropped out of the middle class to poverty.